 When the amniotic sac ruptures, the normal color of the amniotic fluid is clear.
-However, if the amniotic fluid is greenish or brown in color, it may indicate fetal meconium, which is normally passed after birth as the baby's first bowel movement.
+However, if the amniotic fluid is greenish or brown in color, it may show fetal meconium, which is normally passed after birth as the baby's first bowel movement.
 Meconium in the amniotic fluid may be associated with fetal distress.
-A woman should consult her healthcare provider immediately.
+A woman should talk with her healthcare provider immediately.

 Abnormal fetal heart rate

-The fetal heart rate during labor is a good indicator of how the fetus is handling the contractions of labor.
-The heart rate is usually electronically monitored during labor, with the normal range varying between 120 to 160 beats per minute.
-If a fetus appears to be in distress, immediate action can be taken, such as giving the mother oxygen, increasing fluids, and changing the mother's position.
+The fetal heart rate during labor is a good sign of how the fetus is handling the contractions of labor.
+The heart rate is usually electronically monitored during labor.
+The normal range varies between 120 and 160 beats per minute.
+If a fetus appears to be in distress, immediate action can be taken.
+The mother can be given oxygen, increase fluids, and change her position.

 Abnormal position of the fetus during birth

 The normal position for the fetus during birth is head-down, facing the mother's back.
 However, sometimes a fetus is not in the right position, making delivery more difficult through the birth canal.
 There are several abnormal positions for a fetus, including the following:

 Positioned with the face down into the mother's pelvis, instead of the top of the fetal head